pivotal/LicenseFinder/readme.md

 If you rerun `license_finder`, you should no longer see `awesome_gpl_gem` in the output.

+## Compatibility

+license_finder is compatible with ruby 1.9, and ruby 2.0.
+We're also working on jruby support.

 ## A note to gem authors / maintainers